 Women also experienced improvement of PMS symptoms such as bloating (16).

 10. Vegan snacks can do wonders for the gut.
 Researchers have found that polyphenols, the micronutrients found in some plant-based foods, are useful for gut health, and have anti-inflammatory properties.

 Many health issues, including irritable bowel syndrome (IBS), inflammatory bowel disease (IBD) and obesity, stem from inflammation.
 Having anti-inflammatory activity in the gut can help prevent the onset and development of certain diseases.

 According to a study published in Nutrients, the vegan gut profile appears to be unique in several characteristics.
 It has a reduced abundance of disease-causing organisms and a greater abundance of protective species (17).

-It has been a long-standing belief among many medical experts that a diet that is low in saturated fats and added sugars, and high in fruits, vegetables and whole grains offers inflammation fighting benefits.
+It has been a long-standing belief among many medical experts that a diet that is low in saturated fats and added sugars, and high in fruits, vegetables, and whole grains offer inflammation-fighting benefits.

 In a study published in Complementary Therapies in Medicine in 2015, 600 participants followed a vegan diet for three weeks which significantly reduced C-reactive protein, a key marker for acute and chronic inflammation.